aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 ### MITRE ATLAS — for adversarial threat mapping

 **What it is.** Adversarial Threat Landscape for Artificial-Intelligence Systems.
 Maintained by MITRE Corporation, the same team behind ATT&CK.
-As of the v5.4.0 update (February 2026), it covers 16 tactics, 84+ techniques, 32 mitigations, and 42 documented real-world case studies.
+It covers 16 tactics, 84+ techniques, 32 mitigations, and dozens of documented real-world case studies.

 **Why it matters.** ATLAS is to AI what ATT&CK is to traditional infrastructure: a structured catalog of *how attackers actually do this*, grounded in published incidents.
-The 2026 updates added significant agentic AI coverage including AI Agent Tools (AML.T0061) and the SesameOp case study (AML.CS0042) documenting a backdoor leveraging the OpenAI Assistants API for command and control.
+Recent updates added significant agentic AI coverage, including documented cases of AI agents being leveraged for command and control.

 **Where it falls short.** ATLAS describes threats, not mitigations or methodology.
 You use it to validate that your threat model covers known attack patterns — not to drive the modeling exercise itself.